Monsterholic/mercury/README.md

-The second parameter to @handler decorator is optional,it define how many times mercury will try to processs this message.If no value, message will not be retried.Be careful with database logic or external services invocation here, Always find some way to rollback or revert previous operations before handler finish if they aren't idempotent.
+The second parameter to @handler decorator is optional,it define how many times mercury will try to processs this message.If no value, message will not be retried.Be careful with database logic or external services invocation here, Always find some way to rollback or revert previous operations before handler finish if the operations aren't idempotent.
-You can also define the delay between retries in Mercury constructor.
+You can define the delay between retries in Mercury constructor.

 #### Succeeded Handlers